Teenage Mutant Ninja Turtles (1990 film): Critical response

-Lloyd Bradley of Empire Magazine gave the film four out of five stars, stating: "A well-rounded, unpretentious, very funny, knockabout adventure – subtly blended so that it's fun for all the family".
+Lloyd Bradley of Empire gave the film four out of five stars, stating: "A well-rounded, unpretentious, very funny, knockabout adventure – subtly blended so that it's fun for all the family".
 Owen Gleiberman, writing for Entertainment Weekly, gave an F rating, finding that none of the four turtles or Splinter had any personality, but felt that a young audience might enjoy the film, noting he might have "gone for it too had I been raised on Nintendo games and the robotic animation that passes for entertainment on today's Saturday-morning TV".

 Entertainment Weekly and The New York Times praised the work of Jim Henson's Creature Shop, with Maslin stating "without which there would have been no film at all".

-As of 2022, the film has an approval rating of 41% on Rotten Tomatoes based on reviews from 54 critics and an average rating of 5.10/10.
+As of 2025, the film has an approval rating of 46% on Rotten Tomatoes based on reviews from 57 critics and an average rating of 5.10/10.
 The website's consensus states, "Teenage Mutant Ninja Turtles is exactly as advertised: one-liners, brawls, and general silliness.
 Good for the young at heart, irritating for everyone else".
 On Metacritic, it has a score of 51 based on reviews from 21 critics, indicating "mixed or average reviews".

+Turtles co-creator Peter Laird praised the film in the 2014 documentary Turtle Power: The Definitive History of the Teenage Mutant Ninja Turtles saying, "I cannot sit here and honestly say there is anything I would change about [the movie] to make them better."
+Kevin Eastman went on to say in 2022 that this film will always be the best Turtles film adaptation.

 Sequels

-Following the huge success of Teenage Mutant Ninja Turtles at the box office, several films were created.
-A year later, Teenage Mutant Ninja Turtles II: The Secret of the Ooze was released in theaters, and was a commercial success.
-In 1993, Teenage Mutant Ninja Turtles III was released in theaters, to a smaller box office take.

-Animated film

-After a 14-year absence from theaters, a fourth film, TMNT, was released in 2007, though unlike the trilogy, this was a CGI animated film.